 If you are studying combinations of the above or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search for entry requirements.
 Further information on our entry requirements, including qualifications from the EU can be found by clicking

-Selection is based on the receipt of a completed UCAS application where suitability is assessed based on your match to the entry requirements.
+Selection is based on the receipt of a completed UCAS application where suitability is assessed based on your match to the entry requirements, including work experience hours.
 All short listed applicants will be invited to an interview day.
 Applicant’s supported/sponsored by Local Authority Social Services Departments in the South Wales region should apply directly through your own Training Departments who will subsequently initiate the selection process.

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visitwww.cardiffmet.ac.uk/international.